 The leadership of the University fully expects a successful resolution of those issues, once we complete a comprehensive report due in September and an on-campus visit in October by SACSCOC representatives.
 With the oversight of President Moore, we have led the work of a Special Committee to address and remedy all concerns.
 The actions of the Committee and the University Administration can be reviewed in detail in the SACSCOC Accreditation Updates listed below.

 It is important to note that the quality of academics and instruction has earned the University prestigious accreditations with 15 different accrediting agencies for more than 20 different academic programs.
 Some of the highlights of our academic distinctions are listed below:

 - Accreditation/Approval for four high-demand programs have been reaffirmed: the Bachelor of Science in Nursing (Approval by the Virginia Board of Nursing until 2025); the Bachelor and Master of Social Work (reaffirmation until 2022); the Bachelor of Science in Electrical and Electronics Engineering; or Optical Engineering (reaffirmation until 2020); and Doctor of Philosophy in Clinical Psychology (reaffirmation until 2020).

 Below are additional documents that provide important information about Norfolk State University, our accreditations, and the steps we are taking to ensure integrity and transparency in reporting.

 Dr. Sandra J. DeLoatch

-Provost/ Vice President for Academic Affairs & SACS Liaison
+Provost/Vice President for Academic Affairs & SACSCOC Liaison

 Gerald E. Hunter